Baderby History, Family Crest & Coats of Arms

-Anglo-Saxon culture.
+The ancient roots of the Baderby family name are in the Anglo-Saxon culture.
 The name Baderby comes from when the family lived the place named Battersby in the North Riding of Yorkshire.
 Battersby Township was in the parish of Ingleby Greenbow.
 The place-name is derived from an Old English word denoting Bothvarr's town.
-CITATION[CLOSE]

 Early Origins of the Baderby family

-Another 75 words (5 lines of text) covering the years 160 and 1605 are included under the topic Early Baderby History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Baderby research.
+Another 38 words (3 lines of text) covering the years 160 and 1605 are included under the topic Early Baderby History in all our PDF Extended History products and printed products wherever possible.

 Baderby Spelling Variations